 1998 First Place (Specialty Stores over 10,000 SF) Institute of Store Planners - VMSD International Store Design for the Footlocker Triplex Arsenal Mall, MA.
 Elkus / Manfredi Architects

-Frances is certified by the National Council of Architectural Registration Boards (NCARB) and is licensed in New York, New Jersey, and Pennsylvania.
+Frances is certified by the National Council of Architectural Registration Boards (NCARB) and is licensed in New York, New Jersey, and Pennsylvania and is an accredited LEED Green Associate.